Athletes and performers

-The Elite Athletes and Artistic Performers (EAAP) Bonus Point Scheme is designed for applicants who believe that their performing, training and/or competitive commitments have affected their HSC or study preparation in the past two years.
+The Elite Athletes and Artistic Performers (EAAP) Bonus Point Scheme is designed for applicants who believe that their performing, training and/or competitive commitments have affected their study preparation in the past two years.
 Macquarie University's Ranking Committee will consider the circumstances of the applicant and determine if they are eligible for four bonus points.

 You'll be notified by mail of the outcome of your application by the end of December.

 All degrees are eligible for EAAP bonus points excluding the Bachelor of Actuarial Studies with Bachelor of Professional Practice.

 You are an athlete or artistic performer whose study performance has been affected within the last two years due to sporting or performance activities.